 The following assessment tools can be used to evaluate your use of the Make it Click program materials, if desired.
 They are meant to be administered at the beginning and end of the program.
 Included are instructions and a data sheet to record observations of tween restraint use, as well as a pre-post survey for tweens.

-The Make-it-Click program has research support for increasing and maintaining restraint use among tweens.
-Tweens at intervention schools were 3.3 times more likely to be buckled up following the program compared to tweens at the control schools.
+The Make-it-Click program has research support for increasing and maintaining seat belt/booster seat use among tweens.
+Tweens in the intervention schools were 3.3 times more likely to be buckled up following the program compared to tweens at the control schools.

 For additional information about the research supporting the Make It Click program, read the full report: Will, K. E., & Dunaway, K. (2017).
 Evaluation of a Participative Education Process for Increasing Tween Restraint Use in Virginia: The Make it Click Initiative.
 Transportation Research Part F: Traffic Psychology & Behavior, 45, 54-64. https://doi.org/10.1016/j.trf.2016.11.013.
 The Make-it-Click Program was developed and evaluated by Dr. Kelli England‘s research team at Eastern Virginia Medical School and funded by the Virginia Highway Safety Office.